What is Universal Credit and how it can affect you?

 The reason it has been set up is to make it easier to receive benefits whatever your situation, especially if circumstances change.

-For example if you are unemployed and get a small part-time job, your benefits won’t just stop.
+For example if you are unemployed and get a part-time job, your benefits won’t just stop.
 Instead, your Universal Credit will go down as your earnings go up.

 It also means you don’t have to swap from benefit to benefit to suit your situation so it saves a lot of time and worry!
 You won’t be taxed on your Universal Credit money either.